shantanukamdi/expense-manager/README.md

 # ExpenseManager
 Expense Manager to track all the expenses built using Angular cli and Firebase.

-# Like this repo ?
-Give it a star :)

 # Live demo
 https://expense-manager-2017.herokuapp.com

 # Steps to Run the application locally
 1. Fork/Clone the repository